Things To Know Before Remodeling Your Bathroom

-From the initial demolition and removal of old features to making design choices and installation, there are a lot of steps to prepare for an consider in a bathroom remodel or renovation.
-When remodeling your bathroom, there are many design choices you will have to make, however you may not have considered the equally many functional choices you will be faced with.
+From the initial demolition and removal of old features to making design choices and installation, there are a lot of steps to prepare for and consider in a bathroom remodel or renovation.
+When remodeling your bathroom, there are many design choices you will have to make, however, you may not have considered the equally many functional choices you will be faced with.

 Read on to learn what considerations and upgrades will ensure you get the most out of your bathroom remodel.

 Decide On Change

 The first step to any remodeling project is to look at your existing bathroom features and determine what aspects you would like to have updated or remodeled.
 If you have an older home, your bathroom may need modern updates or if you have a drab or cookie-cutter bathroom, perhaps you want to add more personal flair and customize the space to better suit your family’s needs–in either case, you need form a concrete idea of proposed changes.
 Whether you are looking to update or expand a master bathroom, update a powder room, or refresh a guest or kids’ bathroom, there are plenty of bathroom remodeling options.